Code of Conduct

 Examples of situations that could constitute a conflict of interest:

-- Conducting business with a company owned, partially owned, or controlled by you or a member of your family or household;
+- Conducting business with a company owned, partially owned, or controlled by us or a member of our family or household;

-- Ownership of more than two percent of the stock of a company that competes or does business with Pegasystems (other than indirect ownership as a result of owning a widely-held mutual fund);
+- Ownership of more than two percent of the stock of a company that competes or does business with Pega (other than indirect ownership as a result of owning a widely- held mutual fund);

-- Working as an employee or a consultant of a competitor, customer, partner or supplier of Pegasystems, or any governmental entity that regulates or oversees us;
+- Working as an employee or a consultant of a competitor, client, partner, or supplier of Pega, or any governmental entity that regulates or oversees us;

-- Doing any work for a third party that may adversely affect your performance or judgment on the job or diminish your ability to devote the necessary time and attention to your duties; and
+- Doing any work for a third party that may adversely affect our performance or judgment on the job or diminish our ability to devote the necessary time and attention to our duties.

-- To not offer money, gifts or other items or services of value to current or prospective customers, suppliers or partners unless they:
+We commit not to offer gifts or other items or services of value to current or prospective clients, suppliers or partners unless they: